sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 successful, the 32-byte shared secret key will be the key shared with Alice.

-It may be that some libraries combine the validation and the encapsulation step; you should check whether the library you are using does.
+It may be that some libraries combine the validation and the encapsulation step; implementations should determine whether the library they are using does.
 For static public keys, the Encapsulation Key Check only needs to be performed once.

 ## ML-KEM Decapsulation